Menu

 Identify Drift.
 Route it for action.
 Control your story.

-See hours against your estimate — live
+See hours against estimate — live

-Catch problems in days, not months
+Catch problems in days

-Walk into the trailer with the paper
+Walk in with the paper

 When the GC asks why you need more time or money, you have documentation.
 Hours.
 Impacts.
 Proof.
-The conversation changes when you have the data.

 Know where you stand on Drift.